Understanding Metals, Finishes, and Coatings on the AR

 • Receiver Extension Castle Nut

-Known as nitride, ferritic nitrocarburizing, Melonite, Tenifer, Tifftride, QPQ (quench-polish-quench), and salt bath nitride, this is a common upgraded finish for steel components on the AR platform.
+Known as nitride, ferritic nitrocarburizing (FNC), Melonite, Tenifer, Tifftride, quench-polish-quench (QPQ), and salt bath nitride, this is a common upgraded finish for steel components on the AR platform.

 Nitride finish is the result of infusing nitrogen into the surface of a metal, creating a case-hardened surface.
 The nitriding surface involves dipping steel into a bath of hot nitrogen salts.
 The resulting finish is very hard, and has good resistance to corrosion and wear.